 Kids will handle conflict better as adults if they are exposed to healthy conflict resolution as children.
 When we model healthy conflict resolution, we offer our kids useful tools for the future.
 Our kids already experience conflict regularly—on the bus, on the playing field, and at school.
 The sooner we show them conflict can lead to connection rather than destruction, the better off they’ll be.

-If we never disagreed on anything, we wouldn’t be challenged to learn new things, grow in compassion, or discover new ideas.
-It is through conflict that we come to value varying perspectives and expand our world to embrace the richness of new insights.
-Five years into our marriage my husband suggested we move from Portland, OR to New York City.
+If we gave in to fear of conflict and never disagreed on anything, we wouldn’t be challenged to learn new things, grow in compassion, or discover new ideas.
+It’s through conflict that we come to value varying perspectives and expand our world to embrace the richness of new insights.
+Five years into our marriage, my husband suggested we move from Portland, OR to New York City.
 It was right around the time I thought we should start a family.
 We had a conflict on our hands.
-But as we engaged in that disagreement and dared to listen to the other’s perspective, we each learned the value of the other’s way of seeing things.
+But as we engaged in that disagreement and listened to the other’s perspective, we each learned the value of the other’s way of seeing things.
 We learned that we can both be right, even when we don’t agree, and through mutual respect, we found a way forward.

 Tell us!
 How has a conflict in the past helped you better understand someone in your family?